Graduate School Foreign Studies Research Division Language and Cultural Studies Major

 Category Subject Year Credits

-Specialized subjects Spanish Linguistics A 1 2
+Specialized Classes Spanish Linguistics A 1 2

 Spanish Linguistics B 1 2